If your school’s digital presence isn’t on point, parents are forming opinions about you without ever speaking to you

 - Admissions staff welcoming prospective families

-These moments help families understand your culture and atmosphere.
+These moments help families understand your vibe – your culture and atmosphere, and they help to build trust and trigger emotion.

-Many families hesitate before booking a school visit.
+Many families hesitate before booking a school visit for a whole number of reasons:

 - Travelling long distances